 We went for an upbeat celebration which the Band achieved to perfection.
 The whole gathering were saying it was the best funeral ever and loved the style and the manner in which Jeff and his Band conducted themselves.

-If you have ever fancied a real ‘send off’ which will not upset the older generation (imagine the age of some of the guests) and will take the pain out of a funeral then go for it with Jeff and his Band.
+If you have ever fancied a real ‘send off’ which will not upset the older generation (imagine the age of some of the guests) and will take the pain out of a funeral then go for it with Jeff and the Mississippi Swamp Dogs Band.

 Ken Venables and Family